iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Catalyst Accelerations Part IV, Inexact Oracles.md

 **Remarks**

 This is Lemma A.7 in Lin et al.'s 2015 Catalyst paper.
+It remains to expands some of the squared norm terms to see they become the same.

 #### **Lemma 2 | Absolute error proximal inequality**
 > Let $y \in \R^n, \tilde x \in \R^n$.